janetcheung-byte/portfolio/README.md

 - ### Machine Learning
 	- __Python__
 		- [Data Analysis of credit risk using Machine Learning models](https://github.com/janetcheung-byte/portfolio/tree/master/machine_learning): Data analysis of loans by machine learning models.
-Resampling and Ensembke Learning are the techniques used I used to build and evaluate models using the two following techniques from imbalanced-learn and Scikit-learn libraries.
+Resampling and Ensemble Learning are the techniques used I used to build and evaluate models using the two following techniques from imbalanced-learn and Scikit-learn libraries.

 	_Tools: Scikit-learn, Pandas, Matplotlib, Sklearn, Imblearn